What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 4. Ensure a Smooth Booking Experience

-Prioritize the mobile booking experience, and ensure that every drop down and button works regularly.
+Prioritize the mobile booking experience, and ensure that every drop-down and button works regularly.

 5. Keep Guest Data Safe

-6. Begin Communication a Week or Two Before Check-In
+6. Reach Out Two Weeks Before Check-In

-It’s likely that in the weeks leading up to their vacation, travelers will be researching restaurants, landmarks, and other things to do in your destination.
+It’s likely that in the weeks leading up to their vacation, travelers will be researching restaurants, landmarks and other things to do in your destination.

-Send an email or two suggesting a selection of restaurants, cafes, landmarks, or experiences.
+Send an email or two suggesting a selection of restaurants, cafes, landmarks or experiences.
 If you want to go the extra mile, add prices and menu recommendations.

-7. Be Available for Any Queries in Any Form
+7. Answer Queries in Any Form

 Being unreachable can cast a negative light on the guest’s experience at any point in their stay.